punktDe/TYPO3.ext.th_rating/Documentation/AdministratorManual/Typoscript/settings/RichSnippetFields.rst

       :ref:`t3tsref:data-type-string`

    Description
-      Fieldname to fetch the item name from
+      Fieldname to fetch the item name from.
+      If no or an invalid name is given, the default value consists of the constant text "Rating AX" appendixed by the UID values of the ratingobject and the rated object.
+      (e.g. "``Rating AX 2_30``" meaning ratingobject #2 / ratedobject #30).

    Default
       :ts:`Rating AX xx_yy`